 - The match must be from a non-state source.

 A fully completed application must be submitted online by the stated deadline.

 - All completed Mini-Grant applications should include:

 - Non-profits must include proof of non-profit status, mission statement, and names of Board of Directors

 - And for project grants of $500-$5,000:

 - Proof of available matching funds from non state-sources; examples of cash and in-kind match documentation:

 - Pledge or letter of commitment from donor

 - Approved budget from a non-state governmental agency

-- Bank statement showing cash, paired with a letter of commitment from the organization’s leadership
+- If using cash match, bank statement showing cash, paired with a letter of commitment from the organization’s leadership

-- Letter(s) of support from partner organizations, elected or governmental officials, or other outside parties with interest in the project.
+- At least one letter of support from a partner organization, elected or governmental official, or other outside party with interest in the project